April The Giraffe: Cam Still Rolling As Labor Explained By AAP Owner

-After 15 months of pregnancy, April the giraffe is ready to begin labor.
+After 15 months of pregnancy, April the Giraffe is ready to begin labor.
 According to the owners of Animal Adventure Park in Harpursville, New York, April has been “close” to active labor all week.
 A short while ago, observed by more than 95,500 people on the live giraffe cam, April the pregnant giraffe walked to the center of her stall, widened her legs, stretched out her long neck, and raised her tail up and to the side.
-Then…she relieved herself.
+Then…

 One may wonder what this has to do with labor.
 Those who have kept a close eye on the giraffe cam, observing April and her movements over the last few days, know that these are also signs of active labor.
 This time she pooped, next time it may be a baby.